-The reversal of reserve for unfunded commitments of \$8 thousand was recorded during 2023 due to generally stable credit quality in our loan portfolio.
-The provision for reserve for unfunded commitments of \$9 thousand was recorded during 2022 due to an increase in unfunded commitments and increased risk for unfunded commitments in our agribusiness cooperatives portfolio, partially offset by decreased risk for unfunded commitments across the rest of our portfolio.
-The reversal of reserve for unfunded commitments of \$29 thousand was recorded during 2021 due to a decrease in unfunded commitments.
+The provision for loan losses in 2022 was primarily due to growth in the loan portfolio.
+The provision for reserve for unfunded commitments recorded in 2022 was primarily due to an increase in unfunded commitments and increased risk for unfunded commitments in our agribusiness cooperatives portfolio, partially offset by decreased risk for unfunded commitments across the rest of our portfolio.